Consensys/vscode-solidity-auditor/README.md

 * `Solidity-va.outline.var.storage_annotations` ...
 Whether to show/hide storage annotations for variables in the outline view
 * `Solidity-va.outline.pragmas.show` ...
 Whether to show/hide pragmas in the outline view
 * `Solidity-va.outline.imports.show` ...
 Whether to show/hide imports in the outline view
-* `Solidity-va.diagnostics.import.cdili-json` ...
-Recursively search for CDILI format *-issues.json from external scanners and visualize findings as diagnostics in vscode. see example:
+* `Solidity-va.diagnostics.import.cdili-json` ...
+Automatically import diagnostic issues from external scanners using the `cdili-issue.json` format:
     ```json
     {
         "onInputFile": "contracts/BountiesMetaTxRelayer.sol",